johnwargo/eleventy-plugin-post-stats/readme.md

 At the root level are the following properties:

 * `avgDays`: The average number of days between posts for all posts
-* `count`: The total number of posts in the site
+* `postCount`: The total number of posts in the site
 * `firstPostDate`: The timestamp for the first post published
 * `lastPostDate`: The timestamp for the most recent post
-* `Years` array: An array of statistics (count and average number of days between posts) for each year's posts.
+* `Years` array: An array of statistics (postCount and average number of days between posts) for each year's posts.

 Using that data, you can create a page in your site similar to the following (with better style and formatting, of course):